- CITIGROUP INC. & ANOR. V CORPORATE AFFAIRS COMMISSION & 5 ORS.

 25. SPONSORSHIP AND ENDORSEMENTS:

-Arranging, organising and speaking at conferences on all aspects of this area of our practice.
-The last major conference was a four-day conference held at the Golden Gate Restaurant, Ikoyi in September 2002 in association with the NIGERIAN COMMUNICATIONS COMMISSION.
+Arranging, organizing and speaking at conferences on all aspects of our practice.
+The last major conference was a four-day conference held at the Golden Gate Restaurant, Ikoyi in September 2002 in association with the Nigerian Communications Commission.
+We have organized and delivered papers at the following, :

 Due diligence and perfecting documentation on a facility of $1.5 Million USD for a telecommunications company.